temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required.
 * `--yes`, `-y` (bool) - Skip confirmation.

-### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue.
+### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue (Deprecated).

 Provides various commands for adding or changing the sets of compatible build IDs associated with a Task Queue.
 See the help of each sub-command for more.